Foods in Natural Containers

 Wendy's Biggie Fries - 5.7 grams of trans-fats.

-Picture of Food Pyramid Containing Maximum Daily Servings - 1,810 Calories
+Food Pyramid Maximum Daily Servings - 1,810 Calories